Multidisciplinary Surgical Research

 That same curiosity and drive for excellence is what fuels our robust, diverse research enterprise, which seeks to improve human health and well-being by identifying solutions to challenging problems within and outside of the operating room.

 Richard D. Cummings, PhD, an international leader in the field of glycobiology, is the department’s Vice Chair of Basic and Translational Research.
 The S. Daniel Abraham Professor of Surgery in the Field of Nutrition Medicine at Harvard Medical School, Dr. Cummings is also Director of the NIH-funded National Center for Functional Glycomics, and the Harvard Medical School Center for Glycoscience, both based in the department.
-In addition, he serves as Chair of the department’s Research Council and as Associate Director of its Center for Drug Discovery and Translational Research.
+In addition, he serves as the Director of the Division of Surgical Sciences, Chair of the department’s Research Council, and as Associate Director of its Center for Drug Discovery and Translational Research.
 He is Chair of the Consortium for Functional Glycomics, a worldwide group of more than 500 principal investigators.
 Dr. Cummings, funded by the NIH and the Bill & Melinda Gates Foundation, has major research programs in cancer biology, inflammation and immunity, and nutrition and metabolism.

 James R. Rodrigue, PhD, an international expert on the behavioral aspects of organ transplantation, is the department’s Vice Chair of Clinical Research.
 A Professor of Surgery and Psychiatry at Harvard Medical School, Dr. Rodrigue is also Director of the FIRST (Facilitating Innovative Research and Surgical Trials) Program and a member of the BIDMC Transplant Institute.
 He also directs the department’s Clinical Scholarship Program.
 Dr. Rodrigue, funded by the NIH, the HRSA (Health Resources and Services Administration), and the Patient-Centered Outcomes Research Institute (PCORI) has major research programs in healthcare disparities, including economic and racial barriers to healthcare, and patient centered clinical outcomes.